lizmat/articles/5to6-sigils.md

     # Perl 6
     say "The answer is {the-answer}.";  # The answer is 42.

-Which would be rather more cumbersome in most versions of Perl 5:
+The equivalent of that is rather more cumbersome in most versions of Perl 5:

     # Perl 5
     say "The answer is @{[the_answer]}.";  # The answer is 42.